 How do you go about planning your trips?
 Do you have a process you use?

 There’s no precise checklist; I think I do what most people do, except I do more of it.
 For any given trip I usually end up with a huge list of places I’d like to go and things I’d like to do along the way; those come from a wide variety of web resources, friends of friends who live in the destination, details in books or articles I’ve read, and tips that come in from Twitter.
 Then, when I arrive, I ditch most of the recommendations and wing it by instinct and recommendations from people I meet along the way.

 Does the NYT pick where you go or do you get to pick your destinations?

 Not with a dollar figure.
 Lots of people write in to say something like “You’re not frugal!
 You spent $50 a day in X country?
-Last year I survived there for a month and spent just fourteen cents!”
+Last year I survived there for a month and spent just 14 cents!”
 OK, but what did you do?
-Have a ham and cheese sandwich for breakfast, lunch and dinner and refuse to pay for a bus to get into the countryside or mountains?
+Have a ham-and-cheese sandwich for breakfast, lunch, and dinner and refuse to pay for a bus to get into the countryside or mountains?
 Not go to a wonderful little museum or invite a new local friend for a beer?